-Scarborough had an excellent network of trams servicing the town from 1904 to the 1931.
-Edumundson Electricity Company put down 5 miles of line by 1904.
-On the first two days fiften 'cars' carried 22,000 passengers on a 1p or 2p route.
+Scarborough had an excellent network of trams servicing the town from 1904 to the 1931.The Edumundson Electricity Company put down 5 miles of line by 1904.
+On the first two days fifteen 'cars' carried 22,000 passengers on a 1p or 2p route.
 The tramlines never made it around the castle headland.
-A famous accident occured when a tram ran backwards and crashed through the roof of the Aquarium ballroom.
+A famous accident occurred when a tram ran backwards and crashed through the roof of the Aquarium ballroom.
 Nobody was killed.
-The whole network was brought and scraped in 1931 by the United Bus Company.
-Most tramlines were taken up but a few still emerge from the tarmac today, see below.
+The whole network was brought and scrapped in 1931 by the United Bus Company.
+Most tramlines were taken up, but a few still emerge from the tarmac today, see below.